MxFrgsn/Programming-Tasks/Docs/Tasks1-docs/cpp_tasks_solutions_part1.md

 This documentation is structured to help beginners understand each component of the program and identify areas that require further implementation or correction without directly solving the problem for them.

+## do not read past this point if you dont want to see the Solution.

 ### Issues
 - The `calculateArea` function is declared but not implemented.